dbt-labs/corp/handbook/compensation.md

 #### Consistent Band Spreads

-    **These indicate the % from the midpoint used to get the high and low points of each band.
-The spread increases as the roles become more senior because more senior roles may be career-roles, where folks will remain and therefore require more room for growth in the band.*
+These indicate the % from the midpoint used to get the high and low points of each band.
+The spread increases as the roles become more senior because more senior roles may be career-roles, where folks will remain and therefore require more room for growth in the band.

-    Ex.
-L1 with a midpoint (75th percentile) of $100,000 will have a range of $90,000 - $110,000

-    L5 with a midpoint (75th percentile) of $200,000 will have a range of $170,000 - $230,000.
+- Ex.
+L1 with a midpoint (75th percentile) of $100,000 will have a range of $90,000 - $110,000; L5 with a midpoint (75th percentile) of $200,000 will have a range of $170,000 - $230,000.

 | Level 	| Band Spread 	|
 |:-----:	|:-----------:	|